 - State-sponsored online companies (threat)

-- Economic stability of most major markets (opportunity)
+- Economic stability of major markets (opportunity)

 - Rapid growth of developing countries (opportunity)

-- Increasing use of social media (threat)
+- Increasing use of social media (threat and opportunity)

-- Rising diversity of users (opportunity)
+- Rising diversity of online users (opportunity)

 - Growing Internet access in developing countries (opportunity)